carbon-design-system/carbon-website-archive/src/content/getting-started/developers/vanilla.md

 #### Global SCSS variables

 These variables are used to configure which parts of the SCSS get compiled, where each variable controls a SCSS file of the same name.
-All variables are set to `true` by default, except for `_css--font-face.scss`
+All variables are set to `true` by default.

 For example: